littlefattiger/DDIA/chapter2.md

 * Using RMDB database, document database(like MongoDB)/ NOSQL.
 Use Linkedin profile as an example here.
   * RMDB and documnet model, which one to use?
 Here it talk about the benefit and drawback of different models.
 The choice of model depends on datas.
   * Schema-on-read is similar to dynamic (runtime) type checking in programming languages, whereas schema-on-write is similar to static (compile-time) type checking.
-* SQL is declaired and some other language is imperative(指令式的）, like SQL.
+* SQL is declaired and some other language is imperative(指令式的）, like IMS and CODASYL.